 Non-Network Provider Discrepancies: Whether any non-network providers (providers who the health plan confirmed are not part of the health plan’s network) were identified during the comparison and whether the non-network providers were included in the data submitted on the health plan’s PAAS Report Forms.
 If any non-network providers are included in the health plan’s PAAS Report Forms, the health plan shall provide an explanation for the inclusion of those providers and the steps it intends to take to ensure only network providers are included in the health plan’s submission in future reporting years.

-Network Provider Discrepancies: If the comparison identifies discrepancies between the data sources that amount to 10% or more of the plan’s providers for each Provider Survey Type or are a result of a block transfer, the health plan shall provide an explanation for each discrepancy identified, how the plan confirmed each provider was a network provider, and identify any relevant filings that may support or provide further explanation for the discrepancies.
+Network Provider Discrepancies: If the comparison identifies discrepancies between the data sources that amount to 10% or more of the plan’s providers for each Provider Survey Type or are a result of a block transfer, the health plan shall provide an explanation for each discrepancy identified, how the plan confirmed each provider was a network provider, and identify any relevant eFilings that may support or provide further explanation for the discrepancies.

 If the health plan did not meet the required sample size for any County/Network for a Provider Survey Type by five or more providers, regardless of whether the plan surveyed a sample of providers or conducted a census, the Quality Assurance Report shall include the following information in a narrative: